 Xylitol reaches the stomach almost intact and performs a similar effect to the one from the mouth.
 That is, it deals with the possible malign bacteria that grow in that area: inhibiting their growth and eliminating them, shielding the stomach.

-Despite all the good things we have mentioned about xylitol in this article, there are also some warnings and side effects we should take into account.
+Despite all the benefits of xylitol over other foods that have been mentioned in this article, there are also some warnings about its daily use and possible side effects that should be considered.

 Where can we buy xylitol?